crystalma22/cnnthesis/chatgpt_prompts/CHATGPT_PROMPT_FOR_CONCLUSION.md

 - Policy relevance

 **Example:**
-> "Our findings have implications for both practitioners and academics.
+> "My findings have implications for both practitioners and academics.
 For investors, the results suggest visual price patterns contain exploitable information, particularly in less-followed stocks around scheduled macro events.
 However, the 654% turnover and estimated 13% annual transaction costs imply direct replication would be challenging.
 More practically, investors might adjust existing positions around FOMC meetings to capture enhanced predictability during these windows.
 >
-> For market efficiency, our results reveal heterogeneity: large-cap stocks exhibit little predictability (consistent with strong-form efficiency), while small caps show persistent patterns.
+> For market efficiency, my results reveal heterogeneity: large-cap stocks exhibit little predictability (consistent with strong-form efficiency), while small caps show persistent patterns.
 This challenges the notion of uniform market efficiency and supports theories of rational limits to arbitrage."

 ---